 The two main types of bladder infections are:

 UTIs typically occur when bacteria enter the urinary tract from the outside, usually through the urethra, and begin to multiply.
-The urinary system is designed to keep out such microscopic invaders.
-The bladder secretes a protective coating that prevents bacteria from attaching to its wall.
+The urinary system is a powerful defense mechanism that helps to ward off microscopic invaders.
+The bladder is equipped with a protective coating that prevents any microbes from adhering to its walls.
 Urine also has antibacterial properties that inhibit the growth of bacteria.
-However, certain factors increase the chances that bacteria will take hold and multiply into a full-blown infection.
+Despite this, there are certain risk factors that could increase the probability of bacteria multiplying and resulting in a full-blown infection.

 Sometimes cystitis is referred to as honeymoon cystitis, because this bladder infection commonly occurs in women as a result of sexual intercourse.
-During sexual activity, bacteria may be introduced into the bladder through the urethra.
+Bacteria can enter the bladder via the urethra during sexual activity.
 But even sexually inactive girls and women are susceptible to lower urinary tract infections because the anus, a constant source of bacteria, is so close to the female urethra.

-Most cases of cystitis are caused by Escherichia coli (E. coli), a species of bacteria commonly found in the rectal area.
-A new strain of antibiotic-resistant E. coli may be the cause of increasingly hard-to-treat UTIs in women.
+The majority of cystitis incidents are initiated by Escherichia coli (E.coli), a species of bacteria commonly found in the rectal area.
+A new strain of antibiotic-resistant E. E.coli bacteria may be the root cause of recurrent and difficult-to-manage urinary tract infections (UTIs) in women.

-Although more rare, other causes of cystitis, or conditions that may mimic bacterial UTIs, include:
+Although rare, other causes of cystitis, or conditions that may mimic bacterial UTIs, include:

-Women have a shorter urethra than men have, which cuts down on the distance bacteria must travel to reach the bladder.
+Ladies have a shorter urethra when compared to men, meaning bacteria doesn’t have to travel as far in order to get to their bladder.
 Those (women) who are sexually active tend to have more UTIs because sexual intercourse can result in bacteria being pushed into the urethra.
 Additionally, women who use diaphragms for birth control also may be at higher risk.
 Hormonal changes during pregnancy may increase the risk of a bladder infection as well.

 Other risk factors in both men and women include anything that impedes the flow of urine, such as an enlarged prostate or a stone in the bladder.
 Changes in the immune system, which can occur with conditions such as diabetes, also can increase the risk of UTIs.
-So can the prolonged use of bladder catheters, which may be needed in people with chronic illnesses or in older adults.
+Extended use of bladder catheters can be necessary for individuals suffering from chronic illnesses or elderly people.

 Research funded by the National Institutes of Health suggests that a woman’s blood type may play a role in her risk of recurrent infections of the bladder and urinary tract.
 Bacteria may be able to attach to cells in the urinary tract more easily in those with certain blood factors.
 But more research is needed to determine whether an association exists and whether it could be useful in identifying people at risk of recurrent infection.